mariohernandez/mariohernandezio/src/blog/fontawesome.md

 ---
-date: "2025-01-01"
+date: "2025-02-14"
 title: "Integrating Font Awesome Pro and Kits in your Drupal theme"
-subtitle: "Font Awsome Pro in combination with Kits are a great way to manage your icons library so you only load the icons your website uses."
+subtitle: "Font Awsome Pro in combination with icons kits are a great way to manage your icons library so you only load the icons your website uses."
 tags: ['fontawesome','drupal']
 draft: false
 featured: true